keptn/lifecycle-toolkit/README.md

 [scheduling framework]( https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
-For each pod, at the very end of the scheduling cycle, the plugin verifies that the pre deployment checks have terminated by retrieving the current status of the WorkloadInstance.
+For each pod, at the very end of the scheduling cycle, the plugin verifies that the pre deployment checks have terminated by retrieving the current status of the WorkloadVersion.
 Only when that is successful is the pod bound to a node.

 ## Install a dev build